kyleoverstreet/dodge/README.md

 # Dodge
-Dodge is a game in which the main objective is to live as long as possible while avoiding death by dodging falling spikes.
-Items to aid the player include helmets which will absorb a single hit, hearts which replenish 25% of the player's health, and stars which give the player invincibility for three seconds.
+Dodge is a game in which the main objective is to live as long as possible while avoiding death by falling spikes.
+Items to aid the player include helmets which absorb single hits, hearts which replenish 25% of the player's health, and stars which give the player invincibility for three seconds.
+Dodge has a single-player game mode and a two-player versus mode.

 ## Getting Started
 The game can be downloading using the following command: